raspberrypilearning/physical-computing-with-python/distance.md

     Now these triggers are set up, you'll see "Hello" printed when the your hand is in range, and "Bye" when it's out of range.

-1. You may have noticed that the sensor distance stopped at 1 meter.
+1. You may have noticed that the sensor distance stopped at 1 metre.
 This is the default maximum and can also be configured on setup:

     ```python
     ultrasonic = DistanceSensor(echo=17, trigger=4, max_distance=2)